leejeje/synthetic-gateway-dut-limited-release/README.md

 This is a **limited public release**.
 It is not a raw-log archive and it is not presented as a complete independent reproduction package.
 The executable experiment source, raw SQLite/log files, and the original attempt-level log corresponding to the manuscript’s 2,000-attempt ASR denominator are not included because those materials are not available in the retained project files.

 The YAML configuration files document parameters explicitly stated in the accepted manuscript; they do not generate or impute result data.
 The included CSV files are static aggregate/seed-level transcriptions.
 The Supplementary S2 CSV is an aggregate transcription of the values reported in the accepted manuscript.
-It is not regenerated attempt-level raw data, and no independent reconstruction of the missing 2,000-attempt log is claimed.
-Available 10,000-attempt materials and normalized-TTFF reconstructions are not substituted for the manuscript-consistent values.

 ## Safety and authorization

 The materials are limited to an authorized synthetic or isolated Gateway-DUT environment.
 Do not connect them to a production vehicle, public network, or third-party system, and do not use them to probe, disrupt, bypass authentication on, or inject traffic into systems without explicit authorization.